slashmcp/mcp-registry/BUG_BOUNTY_PLAYWRIGHT_CHROMIUM.md

 - ✅ System Chromium is installed and accessible at `/usr/bin/chromium-browser`
 - ✅ Symlinks are created correctly (verified in build logs)
 - ✅ Environment variables are passed to MCP server process
+- ✅ Browser successfully launches when `BROWSER=chromium` is set (confirmed via DevTools connection)
+- ✅ No more "chrome not found" error

 ### What Doesn't Work

-- ❌ Browser launch fails when attempting tool invocations
+- ❌ Browser launches but times out after 180 seconds
-- ❌ Error indicates Playwright is looking for 'chrome' distribution, not 'chromium'
+- ❌ GPU process initialization failures (Vulkan/EGL errors) cause browser to hang
-- ❌ Tool invocations timeout after 120 seconds
+- ❌ Tool invocations fail due to timeout (browser never fully initializes)
 - ❌ No successful browser operations (navigation, screenshots) have been completed

 ### Build Verification